cov-lineages/pangolin/README.md

                         and guide tree
   -n, --dry-run         Go through the motions but don't actually run -f, --force           Overwrite all output
+  --tempdir TEMPDIR     Specify where you want the temp stuff to go.
+Default:
+                        $TMPDIR
+  --max-ambig MAXAMBIG  Maximum proportion of Ns allowed for pangolin to
+                        attempt assignment.
+Default: 0.5 --min-length MINLEN   Minimum query length allowed for pangolin to attempt assignment.
+Default: 10000
   -t THREADS, --threads THREADS
                         Number of threads
   -v, --version         show program's version number and exit